AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Cluster monitoring and alerting/Configure X-Pack Watcher.md

         <Webhook address of the DingTalk chatbot\>: Replace it with the webhook address of the DingTalk chatbot that is used to receive alert notifications.

         **Note:** To query the webhook address of the DingTalk chatbot, create an alert group in DingTalk.
 In the DingTalk group, click the Group Settings icon in the upper-right corner, Group Assistant, and then Add Robot.
 In the ChatBot dialog box, click Custom to add a chatbot that is accessed by using a webhook.
 You can then view the webhook address of the DingTalk chatbot.
-For more information, see [Obtain the webhook address of a DingTalk chatbot](https://ding-doc.dingtalk.com/doc#/serverapi2/qf2nxq).

     3. Reload the NGINX configuration file and restart NGINX.